 Stage 32 is also modular, and lets you connect up to 32 analog, digital, and/or Dante inputs or outputs in a 5U rack.
-Integrating Stage 32 into S6L systems requires dual AVB-192 Network Cards in the E6L Engine.
 Each Stage 32 supports up to a maximum 32 channels of inputs or outputs or a combination of both.
 You can customize Stage 32 with any of the same analog I/O, digital I/O, and Dante card options available for Stage 64, including SRI-192 Analog Input cards, SRO-192 Analog Output cards, DSI-192 Digital Input cards, DSO-192 Digital Output cards, and DNT-192 Dante Option cards.
 Stage 32 also provides MADI outputs.